FAQ - Pet Dental Care

 Do I really need to brush my pet's teeth?

-Regular brushing is the best prevention method.
-It allows you to:
+Regular brushing is the #1 prevention method.
+It helps:

 • Reduce long-term dental care costs